top of page

 Why Naming It Matters

 Talking about these feelings reduces guilt and isolation.
 It allows mothers to say, “I feel that too,” without shame.
-And it encourages families and communities to offer emotional and practical support.
+It encourages families and communities to offer emotional and practical support.

 Finding a New Version of You